 Payments or other transactions (as listed below but subject to certain exceptions) made by a company during a certain period of time prior to that company being declared bankrupt (the "suspect period") (période suspecte/verdachte periode) can be voided for the benefit of the creditors.
 The court will determine the date of commencement and the duration of the suspect period.
 This period starts on the date of sustained cessation of payment of debts by the debtor.
-The court can only determine the date of sustained cessation of payment of debts by the debtor.
-The court can only determine the date of sustained cessation of payment of debts by the bankruptcy trustee or by any other interested party.
+The court can only determine the date of sustained cessation of payment of debts if it has been requested to do so by a creditor proceeding for a bankruptcy judgment or if proceedings are initiated to that effect by the bankruptcy trustee or by any other interested party.
 This date cannot be earlier than six months before the date of the bankruptcy judgment, unless a decision to dissolve the company was made more than six months before the date of the bankruptcy judgment, in which case the date could be the date of such decision to dissolve the company.
 The ruling determining the date of commencement of the suspect period or the bankruptcy judgment itself can be opposed by third parties, such as other creditors, within 15 days following the publication of that ruling in the Belgian Official Gazette.